 Royal Albatross Centre

 Located right at the tip of the Otago Peninsula, the Royal Albatross Centre is the only mainland breeding colony of Northern Royal Albatross in the world.
 There are two tours offered by the centre, one to see the albatross, and another to see Little Blue Penguins in the evenings.
 The centre also arranges transport from Dunedin if required.
 More more information see their website.

 There are, of course, dozens of tours available that combine some of these attractions so that you can see more of them in a day.
 There are also some more that offer even more options of things to see and do in Dunedin.
 Here are just a few ideas to get you started.

 - Twilight Wildlife Viewing with Ex-Ranger Including Dinner

 - Iconic Silverfern Train and Moeraki Boulders Tour

 - Maori Pa Tour

 Accommodation in Dunedin

 When it comes to accommodation, Dunedin has a wide range of options.
 I’ve mentioned a couple of options above, but here are some more places to stay in Dunedin.
 The budget traveller will not go wrong with On Top Backpackers.
 Here you can find a range of room options from private to dorms.
 For the mid range traveller the Highland House Boutique Hotel looks like a good option.
 Rooms look lovely without the huge price tag.
 It is a little out of the centre at North Dunedin, but still within walking distance.
 If it’s luxury you are looking for, the Camp Estate by Larnach Castle mentioned above would fit the bill, as would Distinction Dunedin Hotel if you prefer to stay in the centre of the city.

-Everthing about should give you plenty of things to see in Dunedin, so how about now checking out some of the rest of New Zealand?
+Everthing above should give you plenty of things to see in Dunedin, so how about now checking out some of the rest of New Zealand?
 These posts will help you

 10 Day New Zealand North Island Itinerary